IamJony/youtubemobile-basilisk/README.md

-# YouTube Mobile Redirector for Basilisk
+# YouTube Mobile Redirector for Basilisk and Pale Moon web browser

-A lightweight Basilisk (2026.01.23) browser extension that automatically redirects YouTube to its mobile version, providing a faster, simpler.
+A lightweight Basilisk (2026.01.23) and Pale Moon browser extension that automatically redirects YouTube to its mobile version, providing a faster, simpler.

 ## Screenshots